awsdocs/aws-greengrass-developer-guide/doc_source/stream-manager-console.md

-# Export data streams to the AWS cloud \(console\)<a name="stream-manager-console"></a>
+# Export data streams to the AWS Cloud \(console\)<a name="stream-manager-console"></a>

-This tutorial shows you how to use the AWS IoT console to create and deploy an AWS IoT Greengrass group with stream manager enabled\.
+This tutorial shows you how to use the AWS IoT console to configure and deploy an AWS IoT Greengrass group with stream manager enabled\.
 The group contains a user\-defined Lambda function that writes to a stream in stream manager, which is then exported automatically to the AWS Cloud\.

-## <a name="w51aac25c25b6"></a>
+## <a name="w64aac25c27b6"></a>

 Stream manager makes ingesting, processing, and exporting high\-volume data streams easier and more reliable\.
 In this tutorial, you create a `TransferStream` Lambda function that consumes IoT data\.
 The Lambda function uses the AWS IoT Greengrass Core SDK to create a stream in stream manager and then read and write to it\.
 Stream manager then exports the stream to Kinesis Data Streams\.
 The following diagram shows this workflow\.

 ![\[Diagram of the stream management workflow.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/stream-manager-scenario.png)

 The focus of this tutorial is to show how user\-defined Lambda functions use the `StreamManagerClient` object in the AWS IoT Greengrass Core SDK to interact with stream manager\.
-For simplicity, the Lambda function that you create for this tutorial generates simulated device data\.
+For simplicity, the Python Lambda function that you create for this tutorial generates simulated device data\.

 ## Prerequisites<a name="stream-manager-console-prerequisites"></a>